Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Modeling Partially Observed Dynamical Systems

-Instead of neglecting it, an approach to approximate the integral consists in studying particular asymptotic regimes.
-Among the many different models proposed in the literature \citep{stinis2003stochastic,chorin2005problem,stinis2006higher}, one of the the most popular consists in approximating the integral under assumptions of very short memory or very long memory regimes.

-For example, the \textit{t-model}, also commonly called \textit{slowly decaying memory approximation} \citep{chorin2002optimal} leads to Markovian equations with time-dependent coefficients (see Appendix \ref{ap:MZ_approximation} for full derivation).
-However these remain asymptotic approximations, and, more problematically, they are not extendable to intermediate-range memory in general.

-Another approach consists in performing Monte Carlo integration \citep{robert1999monte}.
-This work has been extended in a neural network-based formulation (Neural IDE)~\citet{zappala2022neural}, where the memory integrand is decomposed as a product of type $K(t,s)F(g(s))$.
-However the number of function evaluations required to accurately integrate Equation \ref{eqn:mz_no_noise} scales with the increasing value of $t$, making the process computationally intensive.
-In practice, experiments indicate that Neural IDE is at \textit{least 150 times slower} compared to other models introduced subsequently (cf Appendix \ref{app:idevsdde}).
-In a similar spirit, under assumptions of short memory, one can restrict the integral to a short past and discretize it in time, leading to an equation of the form \citep{gallage2017approximation}:
+An approach to approximate the integral consists in studying particular asymptotic regimes.
+Among the many different models proposed in the literature \cite{stinis2003stochastic,chorin2005problem,stinis2006higher}, one of the most popular consists in approximating the integral under assumptions of very short memory or very long memory regimes.
+For example, the \textit{t-model} \cite{chorin2002optimal}, also commonly called \textit{slowly decaying memory approximation}, leads to Markovian equations with time-dependent coefficients, which can subsequently be modeled using a NODE.
+However these remain asymptotic approximations, and cannot be extended to intermediate-range memory, in general.
+Another approach consists in performing Monte Carlo integration \cite{robert1999monte}.
+This approach has been extended to a neural network-based formulation (Neural IDE)~\cite{zappala2022neural}, where the memory integrand is decomposed as a product $K_1(t,s) \, K_2(\vecobs(s))$.
+However the number of function evaluations required to accurately integrate Equation~\eqref{eqn:mz_no_noise} can be large, making the process computationally intensive (cf. Appendix~\ref{app:idevsdde}).
+In a similar spirit, under the assumption of short memory, one can restrict the integral to a short past and discretize it in time, leading to an equation of the form \cite{gallage2017approximation}:

-using $k$ delays $\tau_i$ uniformly spaced instead of sampling them by Monte Carlo.
-Such approximations can be improved using high-order discretization schemes, yet, as for Neural IDE, they require an unaffordable number of delays $\tau_i$ if the integrand varies quickly or if the interval is too large.
+using $\ndelays$ delays $\left\{\tau_i\right\}_i$ uniformly spaced over a past horizon instead of sampling them randomly.
+Such approximations can be improved using high-order discretization schemes, yet, as for Neural IDE, they require an unaffordable number of delays if the integrand varies quickly or if the time interval is too large.